tobyhodges/fair-research-software/episodes/00-introduction.md

 efforts such as the Large Hadron Collider and the Square Kilometre Array, there are few areas of research where software does not have a fundamental role.

-In the [software survey conducted by the Software Sustainability Institute in 2014][ssi-survey-2014], 92% of researchers indicated they used research software.
+However, it is important to note that not all software that is used in research is research software.
 We define "research software" as software or code that is used to generate, process or analyse results of a research for publication.
+For example, software used to guide a telescope is not considered "research software".
-Even formulas in spreadsheets are considered code - they are a form of computer programming in that allow you to create, calculate, and change data sets in a number of different ways.
+On the other hand, formulas or macros in spreadsheets used to analyse data are considered "research code" - they are a form of computer programming in that allow one to create, calculate, and change data sets in a number of different ways.

+![*Definition of "research software" from the FAIR4RS working group*][https://esciencecenter-digital-skills.github.io/software-support-essentials/stories/_fairsoftware/definition.png]{alt='Definition of "research software" from the FAIR4RS working group'}

+In the [software survey conducted by the Software Sustainability Institute in 2014][ssi-survey-2014], 92% of researchers indicated they used some kind of software to aid or conduct their research.
-So, software is not reserved for [computational science][computational-science] (aka scientific computing) and “traditional” uses of computing capabilities and infrastructures (e.g. simulations and computational methods) any more.
+Regardless of the type of the software used, software is not reserved for [computational science][computational-science] (aka scientific computing) and “traditional” uses of computing capabilities and infrastructures (e.g. simulations and computational methods) any more.
 Nor is its restricted to "hard" sciences - the **use of research software is ubiquitous and fairly even across all disciplines**.

-Research software is also widely developed - researchers do not just use “off the shelf” software and the majority of researchers develop their own.
+Research software is increasingly being developed - researchers do not just use “off the shelf” software and the majority of researchers develop their own.
 In order to be able to produce quality software that outputs correct and verifiable results and that can be reused over time - researchers require training.